-- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes using Championing Children Capabilities. - A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction - Peer Mediators pals are trained to support fellow students. - Children have access to individual and group Trauma Informed Schools (TIS) sessions with the trained TIS staff member. - In Class TIS related to meeting the targets identified on a TIS Assessment.
+- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs. - A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction - Peer mentors/buddies/playground pals are trained to support fellow students. - Children have access to individual and group Trauma Informed Schools (TIS) sessions with the trained TIS staff member. - In-class TIS related to meeting the targets identified on a TIS Assessment.